 Indoor Air Quality: New Symptoms

 Allergies are one thing, but poor air quality can also potentially lead to more serious health issues.
 Contaminants such as mold spores, asbestos, and other toxic chemicals are especially harmful to your health.
-If you start to experience symptoms such as dizziness, fevers, chills, fatigue, nausea, muscle ache, hearing loss, or shortness of breath, then you should contact a professional to check the quality of your indoor air as soon as possible.
+If you start to experience symptoms such as dizziness, fevers, chills, fatigue, nausea, muscle ache, hearing loss, or shortness of breath, then you should contact a professional, which you can do when you visit website here, to check the quality of your indoor air as soon as possible.
 Also, you should consult a doctor about your symptoms to get the treatment that you need before things become more serious. here are some more information about Allergies by CCOHS

 Poor Surrounding Environment